valentinlauret/SpatialIntegratedModelTursiops/README.md

 To have an overview of data and results, check this [document](DataAndResults.pdf).
 For R codes, see below.

+# Data exploration

+In [this file](DataAndResults.pdf), we described the context of bottlenose dolphin _(Tursiops truncatus)_ monitoring in the French Mediterranean Sea.
+We provided a regional map of the study area, and a map of the monitoring programs used in this analyze.
+Then, we briefly displayed results of the comparison between models.

 # DS model

   * [Data and codes](DS/) to run the DS analyze from aerial line-transects